iredmail/docs/en_US/enterprise/iredmail.to.ee.md

 ### iRedAdmin(-Pro)

-Copy custom settings from `/opt/www/iredadmin/settings.py` to `/opt/iredmail/custom/iredadmin/settings.py`.
+There's no iRedAdmin(-Pro) with iRedMail Enterprise Edition since it offers same (actually, more) features as iRedAdmin(-Pro).

-## Run the full deployment with iRedMail Easy platform
+## Run the full deployment with iRedMail Enterprise Edition

-Please follow our tutorial [Getting started with iRedMail Easy](./iredmail-easy.getting.start.html) to sign up, and add your mail server info, then perform the full deployment.
+Please follow our tutorial [Install iRedMail Enterprise Edition](./install.ee.html) to install it.

 ## Post-deployment tasks

 ### Remove duplicate cron jobs

-iRedMail Easy will add required cron jobs for `root` and `sogo` users, but it can not detect and remove old duplicate jobs, so you have to check cron jobs manually and remove duplicate old ones and keep the ones added by iRedMail Easy.
+iRedMail Enterprise Edition adds required cron jobs for `root` and `sogo` users, but it cannot detect and remove old duplicate jobs, please check cron jobs manually and remove duplicate old ones.